JacobYZ/aurora-airbnb-clone/README.md

 ## Introduction

-This project is an Airbnb clone built with Next.js, designed to replicate some of the core features of the Airbnb website.
+This project is a full-stack web application designed to replicate some of the core features of the Airbnb, a popular online marketplace for lodging and tourism.
 It was inspired by a tutorial by [Antonio Erdeljac](https://github.com/AntonioErdeljac/next13-airbnb-clone).
-The main goal of this project is to understand and implement modern web development practices using Next.js.
+The main goal of this project is to implement modern web development practices using Next.js.

 ## Features

-- Browse listings
-- Search for properties by location
+- User authentication with email, Google, or GitHub
-- View property details
+- User profile with property management and reservation history
+- Property creation with image upload and Cloudinary integration
+- Property search by category, date range, map location, number of guests, rooms, and bathrooms
+- Property booking and reservation system with guest and owner reservation cancellation
+- Property favoriting and shareable URL filters
-- Responsive design for mobile and desktop
+- Responsive design and animations

 ## Technologies Used

-- Next.js
+- Next.js with app router, server components, and client components
-- React.js
-- MongoDB
-- Tailwind CSS
+- Tailwind CSS for styling and animations
-- Prisma
+- Prisma for database access and schema management
-- TypeScript
-- NextAuth.js
-- Vercel
+- MongoDB for data storage
+- NextAuth for authentication and authorization
+- Cloudinary for image upload and CDN
+- React Hook Form for form validation and handling
+- React Toast for server error handling
+- React Date Range for calendars
+- Leaflet for interactive maps

 ## Getting Started

 To get a local copy up and running follow these simple steps.

-### Prerequisites
+### Requirements and Dependencies

-Node version 14.x
+- Node.js 14 or higher
+- MongoDB Atlas account
+- Google and GitHub OAuth credentials
+- Cloudinary account for image uploads

 ### **Installation**